Sabah | Sarawak | Malaysia

 Like any other country, locals will always have citizenship privileges.
 Internationals will pay for normal rates whereas Malaysians are heavily subsided by the government.

 Those holding a Malaysian passport or the Malaysian Identity card (MyKad) only.
 Foreigners who are residing permanently in Malaysia do not qualify.

-Most certainly Yes.
-It is within the Sabah Parks safety regulations that all climbers/hikers to be accompanied by a licensed mountain guide from the local Mountain Guide Association.
+No. Even though you are an experienced climber, Sabah Park safety regulations require all climbers/hikers to be accompanied by a licensed mountain guide from the local Mountain Guide Association.
 The ratio is at least 1 mountain guide to a maximum of 5 climbers (more than 16 years old) and 1 mountain guide to a maximum of 2 climbers (less than 16 years old).

 All individual or group booking will have their own assigned required number of mountain guides according to Sabah Parks guidelines.
 Amazing Borneo Tours does not mix different groups of climbers together for sharing of mountain guides.
 However, in the event of a shortage supply of mountain guides by Sabah Parks and climbers of different groups are forced to mix, Amazing Borneo Tours will do a reasonable refund to our climbers accordingly.

 Your Group Size refers to your final booking order to us, based on number of person in your group.
 The more people in your group, the less each individual pays.
 Should your group size reduce in number, the costs will change accordingly.

 Unfortunately, No. You will not be given a refund under any circumstances including, but not limited to, summit closure due to bad weather, Act of God, being refused climb by Sabah Parks rangers or mountain guides due to your personal health and well-being or any other reasons that may affect the authorities’ decision to disallow you to summit.